CodersheepY/BrianNote/ASE.md

 ### Summary
 This code as a whole demonstrates how to use ASE to set up and run a molecular dynamics simulation of nitrogen molecule adsorption on a copper surface, and how to use Python's visualization tools to plot and analyze the trajectories of atoms during the simulation.
 This is very useful for studying surface adsorption dynamics, interactions between atoms, and the chemical properties of material surfaces.
 Such simulations help scientists better understand and predict the behavior of materials in real-world environments.

+### Part One: Setting Up and Running the Molecular Dynamics Simulation
 ```
 from ase import Atoms
 from ase.build import add_adsorbate, fcc111